 For information on hours, prices and exhibits visit the Bobby Orr Hall of Fame website.

 The West Parry Sound District Museum, commonly known as the Museum on Tower Hill, began with a group of dedicated citizens who wanted to ensure the rich history of the district be preserved and interpreted for generations to come.
 Today the Museum continues to preserve and interpret the core cultural themes that carved the West Parry Sound District out of rugged Canadian Landscape and explores contemporary topics relevant to today’s communities.

-Located in the core of the Georgian Bay Biosphere Reserve, the Museum on Tower Hill is situated within a heritage garden.
+Located in the core of the Georgian Bay Biosphere, the Museum on Tower Hill is situated within a heritage garden.
 Mere steps away from the Parry Sound’s observation tower and surrounded by the gardens created by the District Forester of the Ontario Forestry Branch.
 The museum is a great family destination.

 See the museum’s website for hours and upcoming exhibits.

 The Parry Sound Public Library (PSPL) offers a wide variety of programs for Adults, Teens and Children.
 They have a large selection of books and resources available for all members.
 They also have an auditorium that can accommodate rentals as well as offer a variety of other services.